breadcat/blog.minskio.co.uk/content/posts/personal-vim-cheatsheet.md

 w move forwards word by word
 b move backwards word by word
+f find next character on line
+F find previous character on line t find next character on line, but the space before
+T find previous character on line, but the space before

 / search for text going forwards
 / enter n next search result